Functional Movement

 What?:

+If you don't have access to a massage therapist, there are tools out there to accomplish a full body massage without a therapist.
+The most common is a foam roller.
 At the Perform Better website there is a list of exercises which you can access by clicking HERE.
 If you find a spot that is uncomfortable to roll, focus more on that spot in order for the muscle to relax.
 You can perform movements as long as you want or your muscles can tolerate!

 Why?: